Neo23x0/YARA-Performance-Guidelines/README.md

 ## String Advices

 Try to describe string definitions as narrow as possible.
 Avoid the "nocase" attribute if possible, because many atoms will be generated and searched for (higher memory usage, more iterations).
 Remember, in the absence of modifiers "ascii" is assumed by default.
-The posible combinations are:
+The possible combinations are:

 **LOW** - only one [atom](#atoms) is generated
 ```